nanthagabriel/learning-projects/README.md

  - [ ] Participate in at least 2 Kaggle competitions or ML challenges.
  - [ ] Write at least 5 technical blog posts on topics like Python, machine learning or data science.
  - [ ] Network with 10 data science professionals and collaborate on at least 1 project.
- - [ ] Prepare my portfolio and start job applications for junior positions in data science.
+ - [ ] Prepare my portfolio and start job applications for entry level positions in data science.

 ---